I am often asked these questions: “How do I learn to hear God? What does God’s voice sound like? Is it audible?”

 Remember, God likes obedience.
 Have you ever given your children an answer they didn’t like?

-Another frequent question is this: “Can other people hear from God for me?”
+Here is another frequent question: “Can other people hear from God for me?”

 Yes, they can, but why would you want them to?
 Don’t you want to hear from Him yourself?

 Other people can confirm what you are hearing, but God wants a relationship with you.

 If someone hears a word from God for you, do you witness to what they say?
 Does it resonate with you?
 Be cautious of who is telling you.
 Don’t cast your pearls before swine.